Explore

 10. Hike up Mount Takao for a fresh perspective on the city

-What to Eat & Drink in Tokyo
+What to eat and drink in Tokyo

 The only downside to Tokyo’s culinary scene is that after experiencing it, for the rest of your life you’ll be comparing every bowl of ramen or cut of sashimi to whatever meal knocked your socks off here (and there will be multiple).
 Of course, there’s more than just Japanese food on offer, and the bar scene is a legend unto itself.
 The best thing a person can do for themselves when they come to Tokyo is to do so with an open mind and palate.
 Whatever’s on offer, just taste it!